UEFA Euro 2000 qualifying: Ranking of second-placed teams

 The best runner-up of the entire group phase qualified automatically for the final tournament.
 To determine the best runner-up, a comparison was made between all of them.
-As some groups had five teams and others had six, matches played against fifth and sixth placed teams were discarded, despite the fact that only discarding matches against sixth-place teams would’ve been sufficient enough.
+As some groups had five teams and others had six, matches played against fifth and sixth placed teams were discarded, despite the fact that only discarding matches against sixth-place teams would have been sufficient.
 After the best runner-up was found, all the others entered a random playoff to determine the last four qualifiers.

 Portugal qualified automatically as best runner-up, beating Turkey on goal difference.

 Play-offs

 The remaining eight runners-up entered a random playoff, disputed in two legs, home and away.